naninovel/docs/docs/guide/characters.md

     <iframe src="https://www.youtube-nocookie.com/embed/fx_YS2ZQGHI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+When [auto voicing](/guide/voicing.md#auto-voicing) feature is enabled, lip sync events will be driven by the voice over; otherwise, printed text messages will activate the events.
+In the latter case, you'll probably sometimes want to manually start or stop the lip sync (eg, to prevent mouth animation when punctuation marks are printed); for such cases, use [`@lipSync`](/api/#lipsync) command.

-Check the corresponding character implementation docs below for the details on how to setup the lip sync feature.
+See [Generic](/guide/characters.md#generic-characters) and [Live2D](/guide/characters.md#live2d-characters) character implementation docs below for the details on how to setup the lip sync feature.

 ## Sprite Characters